 Cost estimating is the process of calculating costs, by phase, of the resources required to complete tasks, or project work.

 Cost variance is the difference in the sum of budgeted expense vs actual expense.
 A negative variance means that more money was spent than was budgeted for it.

 This is a project schedule compression technique performed by taking action to decrease the total project schedule duration after analyzing a number of alternatives to determine how to get the maximum schedule duration compression for the least additional cost.
 Typical approaches for crashing a schedule include reducing scheduled activity durations and increasing the assignment of resources on scheduled activities.

 Critical Chain Project Management (CCPM)

 The critical path is the sequence of activities that must be completed on time for the entire project to be completed on schedule.
 If an activity on the critical path is delayed by one day, the entire project will be delayed by one day unless another activity on the critical path can be finished a day earlier than planned.
-Many project timeline planning tools, and project management software tools have critical path functionality built in.
+Many project management software tools have critical path functionality built in.

 Critical Success Factor